 We launched a separate worship venue in the gymnasium on Sunday mornings called the Cafe which offers live worship and teaching by simulcast video in a relaxed atmosphere where seating is available at round tables.
 We created a 2020 vision to become 1 church in multiple locations to further fulfill the mission of connecting every life to Jesus.

 In September of 2017, we took another step toward our vision of becoming 1 church in multiple locations and opened the doors to our second location - Hamilton North.
-Every week we hold worship services at the Hamilton Heights High School serving the communities of Northern Hamilton County including Cicero, Arcadia, Atlanta, and Tipton.
-Our Hamilton North location also has a Ministry Center that serves as a meeting space and offices throughout the week.
+We held worship services at the Hamilton Heights High School serving the communities of Northern Hamilton County including Cicero, Arcadia, Atlanta, and Tipton.
+Our Hamilton North location also had a Ministry Center that served as a meeting space and offices throughout the week.